joeycoakleyavi/ansible-nsx-v-avi-migration/README.md

 When done you can exit the virtual environment by issuing the `deactivate` command.

 ### Authentication
-This playbook expects a file called `avi-credentials.yml` to be located in the root directory.
+This playbook expects a file called `avi-credentials.yml` to be located in the vars directory.
 This is an example of the contents of that file
 ```
 AVI_CREDENTIALS:
   controller: < ip or fqdn >